GeorgeCiesinski/FlaskRESTful-for-Heroku/README.md

 cd app
 python app.py
 ```
-4. Use Postman to interact with API.

-# Interacting with API
+4. Interact with API using Postman or another service.

-The API URL changes depending on whether it is being run locally, or is deployed on Heroku.
-For the below

 # Technology